wichmann-lab/python-psignifit/docs/examples/priors.md

 ```

 You should notice that the proportion correct is larger than 50 and we did
-not measure a stimulus level clearly below threshold (as defined in psignifit 4).
+not measure a stimulus level clearly below threshold (as defined in *psignifit*).
 Thus it might be that the threshold is below our data, as it is the case actually in our
 example.
 This is a common problem with adaptive procedures, which do not explore